ejustroboticsclub/Minesweepers_A/catkin_ws/src/robot_ekf/README.md

 # EKF for Pose Estimation

-This ROS package implements an Extended Kalman Filter (EKF) for estimating the pose of a robot using odometry and IMU data.
-It is designed to run on a Raspberry Pi with ROS and provides a robust method for fusing sensor data to improve pose estimation accuracy.
+This ROS package implements an Extended Kalman Filter (EKF) to estimate the pose of a robot using odometry and IMU data.
+It is designed to fuse sensor data to improve pose estimation accuracy.

 ## Overview